Bloomfield-FA21-CAT328/Guides-VersionControl/Installing-TortoiseSVN/README.md

 # Installing [TortoiseSVN](http://tortoisesvn.net/)

+--

+*NOTE:* This guide has not been updated since September 2015 because using [TortoiseGit](../Installing-TortoiseGIT/README.md) is the preferred way to interact with GitHub for our class.

+--

 To use TortoiseSVN and get the easy-to-use context menus, you just have to follow these following steps.
-This guid eis written for TortoiseSVN 1.9.2,
+This guide is written for TortoiseSVN 1.9.2,

 * Visit <http://tortoisesvn.net/downloads.html> and download the version that is appropriate for your computer, either 32-bit Windows or 64-bit Windows.